CKUA Radio Network: History

-On March 20, 1997 the station went off the air for five weeks due to political squabbles, poor financial management, and attempts at privatization.
-The station restarted broadcasting on April 25, 1997 after control was given to the public from directors appointed by the provincial government.
+On March 20, 1997, the station went off the air for five weeks due to political squabbles, poor financial management, and attempts at privatization.
+The station restarted broadcasting on April 25, 1997, after control was given to the public from directors appointed by the provincial government.
 As of 2005, more than two-thirds of the station's funding came from its listeners in the form of donations.

+In April 2024, CKUA announced that it needed to raise $3 million in donations by September 30, 2024, to avoid closure.
+Despite rising audience numbers and steady revenue, the station cited factors including the recent inflation surge, limited government funding, and the vacancy and devaluation of the Alberta Hotel building, which it owns and rents out, for its financial struggles.

 Cultural impact

 The station's practice of supporting local, independent, and non-commercial artists has helped launch the careers of musicians such as k.d. lang, Jann Arden, and Bruce Cockburn.
 In addition, CKUA has contributed to the careers of Arthur Hiller, Robert Goulet, and Tommy Banks, among others.
 Throughout the 1930s an early radio drama series, CKUA Players, was produced out of the station and broadcast throughout Western Canada by a network of stations.

 Programming

 CKUA schedules different programs throughout the week and thus can offer many different genres including blues, bluegrass, R&B, Celtic, country, classical, jazz, reggae, folk, hip hop, dance, funk, rock, roots, and world.